mpaperno/WASimCommander/README.md

 #### Desktop GUI
 - Includes a full-featured desktop application which demonstrates/tests all available features of the API.
-- Fully usable as a standalone application which saves preferences, imports/exports lists of data subscriptions/registered events, and other usabililty features.
+- Fully usable as a standalone application which saves preferences, imports/exports lists of data subscriptions/registered events, and other friendly features.
+- Very useful for "exploring" the simulator in general, like checking variable values, testing effects of key events and RPN calculator code.
+- Can be used with the [MSFS/SimConnect Touch Portal Plugin](https://github.com/mpaperno/MSFSTouchPortalPlugin) for import/export of custom variable request definitions.

 <p> &nbsp; </p>
 <div align="center">